MayconPCampos/Template-responsivo-Traveling-blog/README.md

-# Template-responsivo-Traveling-blog
+# Responsive template - Traveling blog

 <br>
-<a href="https://mayconpcampos.github.io/Template-responsivo-traveling-blog" target="_blank">Clique aqui para ver no navegador</a>
+<a href="https://mayconpcampos.github.io/Template-responsivo-traveling-blog" target="_blank">See it on the browser</a>